nortikin/sverchok/docs/nodes/modifier_change/objects_along_edge.rst

 Duplicate along Edge
 ====================

-*destination after Beta: Modifier Change*

 Functionality
 -------------

 This node creates an array of copies of one (donor) mesh and aligns it along given recipient segment (edge).
 Count of objects in array can be specified by user or detected automatically, based on size of donor mesh and length of recipient edge.
 Donor mesh can be scaled automatically to fill all length of recipient edge.

 Donor objects are rotated so that specified axis of object is aligned to recipient edge.

+It is in general not a trivial task to rotate a 3D object along a vector, because there are always 2 other axes of object and it is not clear where should they be directed to.
+So, this node supports 3 different algorithms of object rotation calculation.
+In many simple cases, all these algorithms will give exactly the same result.
+But in more complex setups, or in some corner cases, results can be very different.
+So, just try all algorithms and see which one fits you better.

 This node also can output transformation matrices, which should be applied to donor object to be aligned along recipient edge.
 By default, this node already applies that matrices to donor object; but you can turn this off, and apply matrices to donor object in another node, or apply them to different objects.

 Inputs
 ------